fabio-alfieri/mutation_compensation/README.md

 #### Run Rscript

-To run the Rscripts you should activate the conda environment and then remotely launch the script:
+To run the Rscripts you should activate the conda environment and then  launch the script:

 ```bash
 conda activate mutationCompensation
 cd path/to/GitHub/mutation_compensation/code/